 Today's Wanlockhead depends primarily on tourism.
 The Southern Upland Way long distance footpath passes through the village, but the main attraction for the tourist revolves around the village's industrial past.
 Wanlockhead is now best known as the home of the Museum of Lead Mining.
 This excellent visitor attraction allows a real insight into the process of lead mining and into the lives of the miners and their families who came to this remote spot.

-From its base in the visitor centre in the old village smithy, visitors to the museum follow a trail through the village that includes a guided tour of the Lochgell Lead Mine; the Miners' Library; miners' cottages; and industrial relics such as the Wanlockhead Beam Engine.
-You can also visit the museum's gold panning centre and have a go yourself: though actually finding gold is not a guaranteed part of the experience!
+From its base in the visitor centre in the old village smithy, visitors to the museum follow a trail through the village that includes a guided tour of the Lochnell Lead Mine; the Miners' Library; miners' cottages; and industrial relics such as the Wanlockhead Beam Engine.
+You can also visit the museum's gold panning area and have a go yourself: though actually finding gold is not a guaranteed part of the experience!

 The village itself occupies the meeting point of three valleys.
 One descends south then west towards Nithsdale, while the other descends in a north westerly direction past relics of lead mining before the road runs out.
 The third heads north east and climbs briefly to the watershed at the boundary between Dumfries & Galloway (in which you find Wanlockhead) and South Lanarkshire.
 It then descends through neighbouring Leadhills.